hasaniqbal777/coling-2025/_pages/faqs/abudhabi.md

 ### I have never been to the UAE before, and I have some questions about traveling there.
 Who can I talk to?

 The local organization team is happy to answer any questions and concerns by email or schedule Zoom sessions.
-Please email [mailto:coling2025-programchairs@googlegroups.com](mailto:coling2025-programchairs@googlegroups.com).
+Please email at [coling2025-programchairs@googlegroups.com](mailto:coling2025-local-chairs@googlegroups.com).